 We are specialists in notetaking software which, with the right implementation, can be used as a reliable and cost-effective alternative to traditional methods such as peer notetakers.

-In our latest webinar, Wake Forest University explore how they have encouraged both student and faculty engagement with AT, the pros and cons of notetaking software, and how using AT can promote organization in students.
+In our latest webinar, Marymount Manhattan College explore how they have helped students overcome the challenges of transitioning to college by implementing AT.
 You can sign up to the webinar by following the link below.